Does Pepper Spray expire?

 What happens when pepper spray expires?

-Using pepper spray past its prime might seem okay, but really, it just becomes less reliable.
+Pepper spray does go bad when it hits its expiry date, it's not as strong and won't work well to keep you safe and it just becomes less reliable.
 This means if you need to use it for protection, it might not stop an attacker as fast or at all.

 Storing your pepper defense tool right helps keep it working longer.
 But even then, expired items won't shoot out the way they should.
 The pressure inside can drop over time, making the spray come out weak or not at all when you push the button.